 Don’t Get Left Behind

 The benefits are clear; users report increased productivity, acceleration of new business opportunities, and reduced IT overhead.
 The barriers to entry – perceived risks, internal resistance, upfront expenses – are falling away rapidly.
 CIOs are confident about the cloud, which puts them in the position of championing the cause within the organization.
 For 83% of businesses that are already in the cloud, the effort has proven worth it.
 CIOs state that it is faster and easier to get to deployment leading to greater agility, the capability to experiment, and smarter adoption of new technologies.
+As stated in this research, “once we get our heads around how to manage cloud as a service delivery engine, our ability to adopt and change will be as fast as we can write a PO for services we don’t have today”.

-Moving Your Enterprise Ahead—in the Cloud
+Move Your Enterprise Ahead – in the Cloud With LoadSpring

 If your organization is just getting started on the road to cloud maturity, or if it is in an advanced position and seeking to fine-tune, finding the right partner is a critical part of the process.
 Key factors to investigate are: